The growth of abelian sections

 \begin{proposition} There exists an absolute constant $C>0$ such that if $G$ is $d$-generated for some $d \geq 1$, then

-for every $n \geq 1$. \end{proposition} Moreover, we provide a residually finite infinite group with arbitrarily fast abelianization and representation growths (Proposition \ref{propFastAG}).
-We move to study more in details the groups without abelian composition factors.
+for every $n \geq 1$. \end{proposition} Moreover, we construct residually finite infinite groups with arbitrarily fast abelianization and representation growths (Proposition \ref{propFastAG}).
+We move to study more in detail the groups without abelian composition factors.

 \begin{theorem} There exists an absolute constant $\alpha>0$ such that the following holds.
-Let $C \geq 1$, $D \geq 0$, and let $G$ be a group with at most $D$ abelian composition factors, and where the size of each of them is at most $C$.
+Let $C \geq 1$, $D \geq 0$.
+Let $G$ be a group with $D$ abelian composition factors, and suppose that all of them have order at most $C$.
 Then

-for every $n \geq 1$. \end{theorem} This result depends on the classification of finite simple groups.
-The following construction, which essentially is taken from \cite{2006KN}, provides a finitely generated residually finite group without abelian composition factors and representation growth of factorial type.